-It is intended that the Designated Teacher (DT) for Looked after and Post Looked After Children will be responsible for chairing the meeting, collating the information and circulation of the document after, following up actions etc. The DT will have received training with the Virtual School around the needs of LAC and Post LAC, so best placed to carry out this role.
-More information around the role of the DT can be found in this link https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attach ment_data/file/683561/The_designated_teacher_for_lookedafter_and_previously_looked-after_children.pdf
+It is intended that the Designated Teacher (DT) will be responsible for chairing the meeting, collating the information and circulation of the document after, following up actions etc. The DT will have received training with the Virtual School around the needs of LAC and Post LAC, so best placed to carry out this role.
+More information around the role of the DT can be found in this link